 Status: Lost Forever

 The State House Commission in June 2004 approved an application requesting the removal of statutory Green Acres restrictions, paving the way for Union City to demolish the Stadium.
+The stadium was demolished in 2005, and is now the site of a new High School.

 Built by the Works Progress Administration (WPA) in 1937, the Art Deco style Roosevelt Stadium was designed by Walther Mahnken.
 It was built of stucco-sheathed bricks that came from two nearby schools that had been demolished recently.
 It features piercing vertical rays, winged figurines, and diamond flourishes.
 Along with the nearby Sears & Roebuck tower, the stadium, which was refurbished in 1985, created an Art Deco corridor in Union City.